fuzhiqiang1989/gitTest/README.md

 # gitTest
-now I really know how to use the github!
+now I really know master how to use the github!